wp-plugins/flickr-shortcode-importer/readme.txt

 == Description ==
 Imports [flickr], [flickrset], [flickr-gallery] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
 Furthermore, it transforms the post content [flickr] shortcodes into links containing the Media Library based image of the proper size and alignment.

+Import can be run directly from edit page and post screens.

 The first [flickr] image found in post content is set as the post's Featured Image and removed from the post content.
 The remaining [flickr] shortcodes are then transfromed as image links to their attachment page.

 [flickrset] and [flickr-gallery] shortcodes are converted to [gallery] after the Flickr set images have been added to the Media Library.
 If 'Set Featured Image' is checked in Options, then the first image of the [flickrset] is used as such.